 The challenges above made lenders reject Liz’s loan application.
 Most lenders don’t have the flexibility or the time to work through hurdles for small borrowers like Liz.

-Jeff used his large lender network to identify a flexible lender who was happy to work with Liz after Jeff had re-written her narrative.
-Jeff’s knowledge of banks and bank regulation enabled him to find solutions to each challenge Liz faced in meeting SBA requirements and match Liz with the right SBA lender.
+Our structuring team’s knowledge of banks and bank regulation enabled us to find solutions to each challenge Liz faced in meeting SBA requirements and match Liz with the right SBA lender.

 LOAN TYPE SBA 7a